-Citing and Referencing for GSE Programmes August 2022.docx
+Citing and Referencing for GSE Programmes July 2023.pdf

 For the purposes of University regulations, academic misconduct is defined as any type of cheating in an assessment for the purposes of achieving personal gain.
 Please follow the link below to learn more.